ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 # Implementing Connection Termination

-For Close (provoking a Finished event) and Abort (provoking a ConnectionError event), it is desirable to be informed when a peer closes or aborts a Connection.
+For Close (which leads to a Finished event) and Abort (which leads to a ConnectionError event), is desirable to be informed when a peer closes or aborts a Connection.
 Whether this is possible depends on the underlying protocol, and no guarantees can be given.
 When a Connection is mapped to an SCTP stream, the transport system can use the stream reset procedure to cause a Finish event upon a Close action from the peer {{NEAT-flow-mapping}}.